Further Discussions

 > I fear that in 2 years the whole Mark III series (D and Ds) will be

-> in very bad memory to many who bought this "design-lemon" (a bit like
+> in very bad memory to many who bought this "design-lemon" (a

 > the Ford Edsel), especially compared to the than-available cameras.